SUNY Threshold Chart

 3 Services means, except with respect to contracts for state printing, the performance of a task or tasks and may include a material good or a quantity of material goods, and which is the subject of any purchase or other exchange.
 For this definition services shall not apply to those contracts for architectural, engineering or surveying services, or those contracts approved in accordance with prompt contracting and interest payments for not-for-profit orgaizations.

-4 Effective October 13, 2010, the discretionary purchase threshold for procurements made from a NYS small business, a NYS certified minority- or women-owned (M or WBE) business or for recycled or remanufactured commodities or technology was increased to $200,000.
+4 The discretionary purchase threshold for procurements made from a NYS small business, a NYS certified minority- or women-owned (M or WBE) business or for recycled or remanufactured commodities or technology or commodities that are food, including milk and milk products, grown, produced or harvested in New York state has been increased to $200,000.
 Additionally, if purchases are made from the aforementioned vendors or for the aforementioned commodities or technology, SUNY does not need to solicit 3 quotes; however, reasonableness of price documentation is still required.
 NYS Economic Development Law §131 defines a small business as "one which is resident in this state, independently owned and operated, not dominant in its field and employs one hundred or less persons."
 An MBE or WBE is one certified pursuant to Article 15-A of NYS Executive Law.

 5 AG & OSC approval is also required on purchases of non construction-related services above $125,000 if a bid protest has been received prior to the time the contract or purchase order is fully executed; the apparent low bid or best value is not selected; or the award is not made in accordance with the provisions of the IFB or RFP.